 5. Banning non-biodegradable plastic bags in favour of biodegradable bags

 - The problem with biodegradable plastic bags is that they cannot be recycled and become a contaminate in the recycling process.
-This then can kill the recycling of all plastic film which includes bread and milk bags, dry cleaning bags etc. CRIQ Evaluation of the Impact of Biodegradable Bags on the Recycling of Traditional Plastic Bags.
+This then can kill the recycling of all plastic film which includes bread and milk bags, dry cleaning bags etc. (upload and click through to Crik study in bag science)

 - It is too costly and complicated to sort the biodegradable bags, so they become a contaminant.
 The result is that none of the plastic gets recycled and ALL of the plastic film and bags – the entire stream – ends up in landfill because it cannot be recycled.